Bill (law): Usage

-In Napoleonic law nations (including France, Belgium, Luxembourg, Spain and Portugal), a proposed law may be known as a "law project" (Fr. projet de loi), which is a government-introduced bill, or a "law proposition" (Fr. proposition de loi), a private member's bill.
-For example the Dutch parliamentary system does not make this terminological distinction (wetsontwerp and wetsvoorstel being used interchangeably).
+In nations that have civil law systems (including France, Belgium, Luxembourg, Spain and Portugal), a proposed law is known as a "law project" (Fr. projet de loi) if introduced by the government, or a "law proposition" (Fr. proposition de loi) if a private member's bill.
+Some legislatures do not make this terminological distinction (for example the Dutch parliament uses wetsontwerp and wetsvoorstel interchangeably).

+In Canada, bills in the federal parliament are always bilingual.
+The term "projet de loi" is used for the French version, while "bill" is used for the English version.

 Preparation

 Bills generally include titles, enacting provisions, statements of intent, definitions, substantive provisions, transitional clauses, and dates which the bill will be put into effect.
 The preparation of a bill may involve the production of a draft bill prior to the introduction of the bill into the legislature.
 In the United Kingdom, draft bills are frequently considered to be confidential.
 Pre-legislative scrutiny is a formal process carried out by a parliamentary committee on a draft bill.

-In Parliament of India, the draft bill is sent to individual ministry relating to the matter.
-From there the bill goes to Ministry of Law and Justice (India) and then is passed on to Cabinet committee which is headed by Prime Minister.
+In the Parliament of India, the draft bill is sent to the individual ministry relating to the matter.
+From there the bill goes to the Ministry of Law and Justice and is then passed on to the Cabinet committee, which the prime minister heads.

 Pre-legislative scrutiny is required in much of Scandinavia, occurs in Ireland at the discretion of the Oireachtas (parliament) and occurs in the UK at the government's discretion.

 In the Parliament of Ireland under Poynings' Law (1494–1782) legislation had to be pre-approved by the Privy Council of Ireland and Privy Council of England, so in practice each bill was substantively debated as "heads of a bill", then submitted to the privy councils for approval, and finally formally introduced as a bill and rejected or passed unamended.

 Introduction

 In the Westminster system, where the executive is drawn from the legislature and usually holds a majority in the lower house, most bills are introduced by the executive (government bill).
-In principle, the legislature meets to consider the demands of the executive, as set out in the Queen's Speech or Speech from the Throne.
+In principle, the legislature meets to consider the demands of the executive, as set out in the King's Speech or speech from the throne.

-While mechanisms exist to allow other members of the legislature to introduce bills, these are subject to strict timetables and usually fail unless a consensus is reached.
+Mechanisms exist to allow other members of the legislature to introduce bills, but they are subject to strict timetables and usually fail unless a consensus is reached.
 In the US system, where the executive is formally separated from the legislature, all bills must originate from the legislature.
 Bills can be introduced using the following procedures: